polarsignals/docs/docs/graal-native.md

     main {
       buildArgs.addAll([
-        '-H:-DeleteLocalSymbols',             // Do not use linker option to remove all local symbols from image '-H:+PreserveFramePointer',           // Saves stack base pointer on the stack on method entry '-H:+SourceLevelDebug',               // Preserve the local variable information for every Java source line '-g',                                 // Generate debugging information
+        '-H:-DeleteLocalSymbols',             // Do not use linker option to remove all local symbols from image '-H:+SourceLevelDebug',               // Preserve the local variable information for every Java source line '-g',                                 // Generate debugging information
         '-H:+StaticExecutableWithDynamicLibC' // Build a static binary except for libc